Revised Definition of a Small Company 2022

 - The said amendment is made effective from September 15th, 2022.

-The official notification of MCA about the Companies (Specification of Definition details) Amendment Rules 2021 is as follows:Revised Definition of a Small Company 2022
+The official notification of MCA about the Companies (Specification of Definition details) Amendment Rules 2022 is as follows:companies-specification-of-definition-details-amendment-rules-2022

 To provide advantages to small businesses operating as private limited companies, the Companies Act 2013 introduced the concept of small companies.
 The annual revenue of small companies is lower than that of regular-sized companies.
 India’s small companies are crucial to generating profits and creating jobs.
 Consequently, they are the economy’s backbone.